delta-one/dell-xps-15-9570-debian-linux/README.md

 **Tip:** `Fn+Insert` puts the computer in suspend-mode. `Fn+F7` turns off the screen and mutes the computer (though that option has to be activated in the BIOS).

 ### Fan control
-**INFO: This does not work with BIOS 1.7.0, since the BIOS fan control cannot be overriden atm.
-You need to stay on BIOS 1.6.0 or lower, if you want a custom fan control.**
+**INFO: This does not work with BIOS 1.7.0 or higher, since the BIOS fan control cannot be overriden at the moment.
+You need to stay on BIOS 1.6.0 or lower, if you want this kind of custom fan control.**

 The BIOS fan control is a bit too trigger-happy for my taste, i.e. the fan is running too often at low temperatures.
 Luckily you can set up your own fan control though it requires some configuration: